Bills safety Damar Hamlin released from Buffalo hospital - NewsBreak

 Bills safety Damar Hamlin released from Buffalo hospital

-ORCHARD PARK, N.Y.
-(AP) — Bills safety Damar Hamlin was released from a Buffalo hospital on Wednesday, more than a week after he went into cardiac arrest and had to be resuscitated during a game at Cincinnati, after his doctors said they completed a series of tests.
+Bills safety Damar Hamlin was released from a Buffalo hospital on Wednesday, more than a week after he went into cardiac arrest and had to be resuscitated during a game at Cincinnati , after his doctors said they completed a series of tests.

 A news release from the Bills quoted Dr. Jamie Nadler as saying: “We have completed a series of tests and evaluation and in consultation with the team physicians, we are confident that Damar can be safely discharged.”
 Nadler said Hamlin will continue his rehabilitation with the Bills.